Skip to content

 Method 3: Using the ffmpeg-python Library

-The ffmpeg-python is a wrapper library for the ffmpeg command-line tool which we just saw in the above section.
+ffmpeg-python is a wrapper library for the FFmpeg command-line tool, which we saw in the section above.
 It will help you create command-line commands programmatically.

 Decision Tree Diagram